By Heather Ward

 Fernando León García, rector of CETYS Universidad in Mexico, former ACE Fellow and a member of ACE’s Commission on Internationalization and Global Engagement, said he welcomed ACE’s increasing focus on the global engagement of higher education systems, which share many challenges.
 Courtney Brown, vice president of strategic impact at Lumina, said the foundation sees value in the international exchange of policy and practice, noting that “if the United States had all the answers, our attainment rate would be a lot higher.”

 While attainment rates vary across the four countries, all have established concrete targets for delivering a postsecondary credential to more students.
 Lumina’s Goal 2025, for example, aims to increase U.S. attainment from 46 to 60 percent.
-The province of Toronto has set a goal of 70 percent, well above Canada’s national average of 55 percent.
+The Province of Ontario has set a goal of 70 percent, well above Canada’s national average of 55 percent.

 Just how to achieve the increase, however, depends in large part on which students fail to complete.
 With a growing proportion of adult, part-time, working, incarcerated, immigrant and parenting U.S. students, Brown noted, it’s time to “change the conversation about who our students are.”
 Panelists agreed that across the four countries, there are vexing disparities in attainment rates according to race and ethnicity.
 For Paul Davidson, president of Universities Canada, indigenous Canadians are the top priority.